 All materials checked out from the library must be returned by their due date.
 This date is stamped inside the back cover or on a slip of paper attached to the book.
 Books from Ellis Library, or any of the branch libraries, may be returned to Ellis Library or any of the branch libraries.
-In addition to the Circulation Desk, there are drop off slots at both entrances to Ellis Library for when the library is closed.
+In addition to the Checkout and Information Desk, there are drop off slots at both entrances to Ellis Library for when the library is closed.

 - What are Reserve Books and how do I find them?

 Extra course readings, such as books and articles, are often placed on Reserve by instructors.
-Use your university ID to check out these materials at the Reserve Desk in Ellis Library or at the appropriate branch library.
-ERes is the electronic reserve system at MU Libraries.
+Use your university ID to check out these materials at the Checkout and Information Desk at Ellis Library or at the appropriate branch library.
+E-Reserves is the electronic reserve system at MU Libraries.

 - Where can I get help with my research paper?

-The librarians at the Reference Desk can help with narrowing your topic and finding books and articles.
+The tutors at the Writing Tutors Desk can help with narrowing your topic and finding books and articles.
 The library web site also has research guides and other tools.
 If you need more help you can schedule a Research Consultation with a subject librarian.
 The Learning Center offers tutoring and review sessions.
 They can also help with studying, writing and other academic challenges.

 - Are there any newspapers from my home country?

 You can look for newspapers in the MERLIN catalog and it will show if we have a copy in print or in a database.
 Search MERLIN by choosing Journal, Magazine, Newspaper Title in the drop down list.
 Then type the name of your newspaper in the search box.
 This will only show you whether the library has access to the newspaper.
-You cannot find the actual articles in MERLIN.
+You cannot find the actual articles in the UM LIBRARIES CATALOG.

 - Where can I find a foreign language/English language dictionary?